AE Golf News

 (Kathryn Riley/USGA)

-Following his win over James, the 7th-ranked player in the World Amateur Golf Ranking, and ahead of his Semifinal match against Nick Dunlap, who was ranked 5th in the World Amateur Golf Ranking, Bell received a phone call from Florida alum and seven-time PGA Tour winner Billy Horschel.
+Following his win over James, the 7th-ranked player in the World Amateur Golf Ranking, and ahead of his Semifinal match against Nick Dunlap, ranked 5th, Bell received a phone call from Florida alum and seven-time PGA Tour winner Billy Horschel.

-Reflecting on the Semifinal match, Bell said, "The night before I played Nick, I didn’t sleep well.
-I was definitely thinking about what I was playing for, but once I stepped onto the course, I was surprised by how well I could lock in and focus."
+Reflecting on the Semifinal Match, Bell said, “The night before I played Nick, I didn’t sleep well.
+I was definitely thinking about what I was playing for, but once I stepped onto the course, I was surprised by how well I locked in.”

 “Sometimes when I get nervous, I’ll start hitting it everywhere, but against Nick, I played really solid.
 He had to play pretty damn well to beat me.
 I was impressed with how I handled myself and proved I could go toe to toe with the best,” said Bell.